eventhorizon5/skyscraper/readme.txt

 5. Usage

-Currently the application doesn't have a title/menu screen as 1.0 did, but will eventually.
+To use Skyscraper, run the program, and a main menu screen will appear with a button for each available building (and one button for loading user buildings).
+On Linux this main screen won't appear, and will only show a file selection dialog (same as pressing the "Other building..." button in the Windows version).
-To use Skyscraper, run the program, and a building selection box will appear.
-Choose the building script to load, and in a few moments you will be walking around in that building.
+Choose the building to load, and in a few moments you will be walking around in that building.
 The only buildings that are completely simulated in this release are "Simple" and "Triton Center".
 While in one of these buildings, you can click on objects such as elevator call buttons, etc to perform actions.
-The door code hasn't been finished yet, and so doors (except for elevator doors) are currently non-existent.
-Sound support will exist in the next release.
+The recommended building to try out is the Triton Center, since it is the most complete one of the bunch.
+The "Simple" building is a minimalistic demo to basically show how to make your own buildings in the application's scripting language.

 Keys currently used in the simulator:

+W or Up Arrow - move forwards
+S or Down Arrow - move backwards
+A or Left Arrow - move left
-Arrow keys - movement
+D or Right Arrow - move right
 PgUp - Look upwards
 PgDown - Look downwards
 Space - Jump